Rapid Intervention Battalion

 The BIR is better equipped, trained and paid than ordinary units in Cameroon's army.
 The unit is led by a retired Israeli officer and reports directly to Cameroon's president, instead of to the ministry of defense.
 The BIR has worked closely with the US military since 2007 or earlier.

-A part of the BIR's objectives includes controlling the illegal circulation of arms.
-The BIR has also been cited by poachers and ivory traders as a threat to illegal trade in animal goods.
+The unit has also been accused of torturing and killing detainees at a number of its bases in northern Cameroon and in Nigeria.

+Hitstory

+The unit was first created in 1999, known as the Light Intervention Battalion (BLI), under retired Israeli Colonel and defence attaché Avi Sivan Abraham.